The Dark Side of Gravity: Global space-time discrete symmetries

-Since we are working on a globally flat space-time we will be free to use the flat space-time tools to build the Noether current associated with global symmetries and obtain a genuine energy momentum tensor which is not the GR energy-momentum pseudotensor.
+Since we are working on a globally flat non dynamical space-time we will be free to use the flat space-time tools to build the Noether currents associated with global symmetries and obtain genuine energy-momentum tensors not to be confused with the GR energy-momentum pseudotensors.
 This was also Rosen's initial motivation for prefering flat space-time and many others followed him in this way (see Ref.~\refcite{Pitt} ~\refcite{Pitt2} and references therein).
-We can also rehabilitate global discrete symmetries which are now well defined in a flat space-time framework along with their associated negative energy and tachyonic representations.
+We can also rehabilitate global space and time reversal symmetries which are now well defined discrete symmetries along with their associated negative energy and tachyonic representations.
 We anticipate that we will have the good surprise to notice after solving our equations that the two faces of our Janus field solutions will be related by obvious discrete space-time symmetries.
-For instance, the $g_{\mu\nu}(t)$ and $\tilde{g}_{\mu\nu}(t)$ cosmological solutions will be found to be conjugate under time reversal followed by the more unusual space-time exchange symmetry which reverses the field signature (the most natural link between tachyons and bradyons): $g_{\mu\nu}(t)=-\tilde{g}_{\mu\nu}(-t)$ in the coordinate system where $\eta_{\mu\nu}=diag(-1,+1,+1,+1)$.
+For instance, the $g_{\mu\nu}(t)$ and $\tilde{g}_{\mu\nu}(t)$ cosmological solutions will be found to be conjugate under time reversal in the coordinate system where $\eta_{\mu\nu}=diag(-1,+1,+1,+1)$.

-Now let us try to deeper understand the meaning of $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$.
-From Ref.~\refcite{Wein} we learned that a discrete space-time symmetry, for instance time reversal, applying only to general coordinates, has no special role to play since it just belongs to the wide class of general coordinate transformations, and thus does not affect a scalar action.
-However, if the locally inertial coordinates $\xi ^\alpha (x^\mu) $ can jump in a non-trivial way to another set of locally inertial coordinates $\tilde {\xi} ^\alpha (x^\mu)$ at each space-time point:

-our action is not invariant anymore.
-Having two conjugate locally inertial coordinate systems at each space-time point, following the usual procedure, we of course have the associated two discrete symmetry reversal conjugate metric tensors: